-“Proper legislation could be had, putting the institution under long or permanent control, subject to a board of citizens, also of long or permanent duration, possessing power to make contracts for a term of years, then our entire force might be hired to advantage,” he wrote, referring to the state’s practice of allowing companies to hire inmate laborers, with funds going to the prison.
+“Proper legislation could be had, putting the institution under long or permanent control, subject to a board of citizens.
+(This board would be) of long or permanent duration, possessing power to make contracts for a term of years, then our entire force might be hired to advantage,” he wrote, referring to the state’s practice of allowing companies to hire inmate laborers, with funds going to the prison.
 He was adamant that the skills learned should be of use once an inmate was released.
 “The cost of maintaining convicts is not so much a matter of serious consideration as how to lessen their number, and how to reform them and restore them to usefulness.
-It is in the decreased number of the convict class, ad in their reformation, that the money must be saved to the taxpayer, and society benefited in a thousand ways.
-These benefits may be sent down through countless generations; while, without such reformation, streams of vice ‘never ceasing’ may flow instead.”
+It is in the decreased number of the convict class, and in their reformation, that the money must be saved to the taxpayer, and society benefited in a thousand ways.”

 Some inmate jobs and assignments at the time included 20 bricklayers, two “bath tenders,” three to the boiler house, 10 closet cleaners, nine door tenders, three working the donkey engine, five hospital cooks, seven to “Hood’s gang,” eight hod carriers, three in the lamp room, eight mortar mixers and carriers, three mattress makers, 18 in the shoe shop, eight in the tailor shop, four in the tin shop, four in the wood yard, 41 in the wash-house (laundry) and 12 yard sweepers.